zombeej/challenge-2019-10/README.md

 #### Problem

-Given a set of *n* letters, what is the highest scoring valid word that you can make using the set?
+Given a random string of letters whose length is between 4 and 10, inclusive, what is the highest scoring valid word that you can make using the set?
 Scoring is based on Scrabble letter point values (see `data/letters.json`).
 Word validity will be based on a dictionary included in the repo (`data/dictionary.txt`).

 Inputs will be given as a lowercase string.
 Dictionary file is all lowercase as well.